 Type of Column Data Point Displays point data in the column.
 Display Select the property to show in this column.
 Data is named differently in some control programs Select this checkbox if similar points have different names in different control programs.
 Then add each of the names to the Name to use list.
-For example, if a point is named Zone Temp in one control program and Zone Temperature in different control program, adboth names to the list.
+For example, if a point is named Zone Temp in one control program and Zone Temperature in different control program, add both names to the list.
 Point to use Select the name of the point to show in the column.
 Trend Sample Display Select First, Minimum, Maximum, or Last recorded trend value.
 Data is named differently in some control programs Select this checkbox if similar points have different names in different control programs.
 Then add each of the names to the Name to use list.
-For example, if a point is named Zone Temp in one control program and Zone Temperature in different control program, adboth names to the list.
+For example, if a point is named Zone Temp in one control program and Zone Temperature in different control program, add both names to the list.
 Trend to use Select the name of the point to show in the column.

-Set Click to have all columns in the report use the same time range.
+Type of Column Da Type of Column Data Set Click to have all columns in the report use the same time range.
 Time Range Select the time range to run the report for.
-Trend Calculation Display Select the type of calculation to show in the column, Average or Total .

-Type of Column Data Data is named differently in some control programs Select this checkbox if similar points have different names in different control programs.
+Trend Calculation Display Select the type of calculation to show in the column, $\mbox{\bf Average}$ or $\mbox{\bf Total}.$ Data is named differently in some control programs Select this checkbox if similar points have different names in different control programs.
 Then add each of the names to the Name to use list.
-For example, if a point is named Zone Temp in one control program and Zone Temperature in different control program, adboth names to the list.
+For example, if a point is named Zone Temp in one control program and Zone Temperature in different control program, add both names to the list.
 Trend to use Select the name of the point to show in the column.
 Set Click to have all columns in the report use the same time range.
 Time Range Select the time range to run the report for.
 Control Program Display Select Color, Display Name, Display Path, Notes, Prime Variable or Reference Name to show in the column.
 Expression Data is named differently in some control programs Select this checkbox if similar points have different names in different control programs.
 Then add each of the names to the Name to use list.
-For example, if a point is named Zone Temp in one control program and Zone Temperature in different control program, adoboth names to the list.
+For example, if a point is named Zone Temp in one control program and Zone Temperature in different control program, add both names to the list.
 Expression Type the path relative to the current control program.
 The path must return a string value.
-See Defining i-Vu® Pro paths (page 184) for more information on paths.
+See Defining i-Vu® Pro paths (page 179) for more information on paths.
 To display the Notes on an equipment's Properties page, type .notations in this field.